By Jesse Collier. Updated November 2017.

 Buying in bulk is better for frozen goods such as meat and vegetables because these can last you a long time and will stay good for a while.

 Pasta and rice are also good to buy in bulk and they have a long shelf life.
-They can also be combined to make better meals than your typical noodles and sauce.
+They can be combined to make better meals than your typical noodles and sauce and they fill you up for longer to boot!

 2 .
 Make your own meals